Earthsak/Python_Files/README.md

 # Breakdown of Tests
 Calculate_channeltype_distribution is a function in the script that takes a DataFrame and the number of top channels to analyze. returns the channel types' distribution.
+The top_1000_df contains the top 1000 data from the dataset and it is stored in a csv file with the prefered location

 # Deployment
 Verify  to have installed all the requirements.